cgallay/GraphSymmetries/index.md

 ## Conclusion

 In that blog post we showed that by using the flexibility of graph convolution techniques, we can test the presence of symmetries.
-This study highlights the fact that invariance is a property that is beneficial for the network if used appropriately, but can reduce the accuracy as well.
+This study highlights the fact that invariance is a property that is beneficial for the network if used appropriately, but can badly reduce the accuracy as well.
 Therefore knowing what kind of symmetry is present into your data is crucial when designing your network.
 {: .text-justify}

-During that experimentation the invariance to symmetries have been chosen by human (designing the underlying graph).
-By exploiting the flexibility of graph framework, it would be interesting to let the network learn the underlying graphs.
-If we restrain the network to learn regular graph only, it should be able to learn the optimal ones for each dataset, namely the ones reflecting the symmetries hidden in the dataset.
+During that experimentation the invariance to symmetries have been chosen by human (design of the underlying graphs).
+By exploiting the flexibility of graph framework, it would be interesting to let the network learn those underlying graphs.
+If we restrain the network to learn regular graphs only, it should be able to learn the optimal ones for each dataset, namely the ones reflecting the symmetries hidden in the dataset.
 {: .text-justify}